 configure_tool -name {PLACEROUTE}

-'''
+Returns 0 on success and 1 on failure.

 run_tool -name {PLACEROUTE}

-'''
+Returns 0 on success and 1 on failure.

 PROGRAM_OPTIONS (SmartFusion2 and IGLOO2)

 PROGRAM_OPTIONS is a command tool used in configure_tool.
 Configure_tool allows you to configure the tool's parameters and values.
 This Tcl command is the Tcl equivalent of the Configure Bitstream options in the Design Flow window.